smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 Get these graphs and maximum values for a few different traffic types; internet, east-west, and within the migration wave.
 Splitting up the different types of traffic is easy; the **flow type** can be changed to view a bunch of different traffic types.
 From the Internet, to East-West, to Routed, to Switched, and a lot more.
 Have a look at the auto-completion and scroll through the options:

-{caption: "Application Migration Planning -- Flow Types"}
+{caption: "Application Migration Planning -- Flow Types", width: "60%"}
 ![](images/image36.png)

 There are over 50 different flow types, which all categorize different types of network behavior.
 Depending on what limitations the target cloud has, different flow types should be used to see the requirements.